 5. St. John in the Wilderness

 Bishop Daniel Wilson of Calcutta (now Kolkata) laid the foundation stone for this church in 1844, and it is named for him.
 Bishop Wilson, according to folklore, was forced to stay in an unfinished cottage at the edge of the surrounding forest during his visit owing to illness.
-As a result, the church was given the name St. John in the Wilderness Church since the bishop had to spend a lengthy time in the wilderness of the forest.
-Jim Corbett, the famous hunter and naturalist, was a devout member of this chapel and frequented it for prayers.
+As a result, the church was given the name St. John in the Wilderness Church since the bishop had to spend a long time in the wilderness of the forest.
+Jim Corbett, the famous hunter, and naturalist was a devout member of this chapel and frequented it for prayers.

 As one of the oldest structures, this church is frequently visited by architects interested in learning more about Neo-Gothic architecture.
 A graveyard on the backside of the chapel is dedicated to those who died in the catastrophic landslide of 1880.
 Within the church’s grounds, a brass memorial with their names has been built.

 6. Bhotia Market

 The Tibetan market in Nainital, also known as the Bhotia market, is a popular shopping destination.
 It is one of the most popular street markets in town, and it is located near the city center.
 There is a large range of winter clothing available, as well as excellent Tibetan cuisine.

 The delights to look forward to are thupka and momos.
 Shawls, sweaters, mufflers, backpacks, and other souvenirs are available in plenty at the Bhotia market.
 The vendors charge a premium price for the item, so practice your haggling abilities before going to the store to get the best deal.

 Bhotia Market has a lot of interesting things to buy: